forwardemail/forwardemail.net/ansible/docs/SYSTEMD_STATUS_INCIDENTS.md

 | Logs             | `mongod.service` on `logs.forwardemail.net`         | `logs-forwardemail-net`  |
 | Valkey/Redis     | `valkey-server.service` on `redis.forwardemail.net` | `redis-forwardemail-net` |

-PM2 and all other systemd services do not create public incidents.
+PM2 deployment and PM2 health failures also create a public incident for the affected service.
+This covers Bree, Website, API, CalDAV, CardDAV, IMAP, MX1, MX2, POP3, SMTP, and SQLite.
+Other systemd services do not create public incidents.

 ## What appears publicly

 An incident says only that the component is unavailable or has recovered.
 It does not contain service logs, commands, host diagnostics, IP addresses, tokens, or credentials.

-An issue needs two labels to appear in the correct [status-page][3] history: `status` and the component label in the table.
+An issue needs two labels to appear in the correct [status-page][3] history: `status` and the label for its affected component.
+The table shows the database labels; PM2 uses the matching label for its existing public status component.
 The deployment creates a missing component label when needed.
 It never changes the shared `status` label.

 ## When an incident opens and closes